2208saiii/CodSoft/README.md

 ## **Contributing**

-We welcome contributions to enhance this template.
+I welcome contributions to enhance this template.
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your changes.
 3. Commit your modifications and push to your branch.
 4. Submit a pull request with a summary of your changes.

-## **License**

-This project is licensed under the [MIT License](LICENSE).
-You are free to use and modify the template for personal or commercial projects.

 ## **Contact**

-For questions or feedback, please contact us at [mailto: isayali250@gmail.com]
+For questions or feedback, please contact; [mailto: isayali250@gmail.com]